slavkoss/fwphp/readme_thoughts.md

 <br /><br /><a name="SimplestCRUD"></a>
-## 1\.9 Simplest user CRUD module - still version 6.
-7 scripts which are in all CRUD modules (same named)
+## Simplest user CRUD module - 7 scripts which are in all CRUD modules (same named)
 **SimplestCRUD**.....[index.php](#scrudIndex).....[Home_ctr](#scrudHome_ctr).....[home (table page)](#scrudHomeV).....[create](#scrudC).....[read (user profile - form)](#scrudR).....[update](#scrudU)....[adapter](#scrudadapter)

 Outside code which calls cc, rr, uu, dd core methods does know what they do (CRUD) but **does not know how (does not know PDO DBI exsistance) ee is data source DB or service or csv or... .**